SauceLLC/sauce4strava/README.md

    * Sea Power (potential power at sea level)
  * Themes (including dark mode)
  * Export any activity to a TCX or GPX file
- * Create Live Segments for any effort (Garmin devices required)
+ * Create Live Segments for any effort (including downhills)
  * Running Power estimation
  * Analysis page stats are extended to include:
    * Elapsed power average, normalized power, moving power average and watts/kg.